RapidAPI/DevRel-Stack-Data/guides/posts/api-architecture/post.md

 ---
-Title: What is API Architecture?
+title: What is API Architecture?
 description:
     The process of developing a software interface that exposes backend data and application functionality in new applications is called API architecture.